sami-sinnari/MilestoneProject4/README.md

 ## Schema Design

-I have designed the schema in five models by considering parts of the website and needs of the database.
+I have designed the schema in five main models by considering parts of the website and needs of the database.

-Models/Sections are :
+Models/Sections is schema are :
   - user_profile
   - order
   - order_line_items